cbaker6/CertificateSigningRequest/README.md

 - let csr = CertificateSigningRequest(cryptoAlgorithm: CryptoAlgorithm)
 - let csr = CertificateSigningRequest(commonName: String?, organizationName:String?, organizationUnitName:String?, countryName:String?, cryptoAlgorithm: CryptoAlgorithm)

-Then simply build your CSR using your publicKey(bits) and privateKey using, let builtCSR = csr.build(publicKeyBits, privateKey: privateKey).
+Then simply build your CSR using your publicKey(bits) and privateKey using, let builtCSR = csr.buildCSRAndReturnString(publicKeyBits, privateKey: privateKey).

+Two other methods are available depending on your needs.

+- To get CSR without header and footer info use: let builtCSR = csr.buildAndEncodeDataAsString(publicKeyBits, privateKey: privateKey).
+- To get CSR as Data use: let builtCSR = csr.build(publicKeyBits, privateKey: privateKey).

 Note1: To use out of the box, build the project, look under frameworks, and drag "iOSCSRSwift.framework" into your project.
 You will need to do this in two places: